wizardyesterday/TextToPhonemConvertor/README.txt

 Years ago, there was an article in the Circuit Cellar column of Byte Magazine that discussed converting text to speech using sound rules.
 This device was called the MicroVox.
-Part 1 (the hardware) was described in October 1981, and part 2 (the software) was described in October 1982.
+Part 1 (the hardware) was described in September 1981, and part 2 (the software) was described in October 1982.
 I had decided to build a synthesizer and write software in Pascal/MT+ (and some Z80 assembly language) on a CP/M machine.
 I had actually built the hardware and wrote the software probably in 1984.